Back Discover Easter Week in Asturias

 Ribadesella Beach Horse Races

 The setting of this urban beach in Riosella is truly spectacular.
 A series of buildings of Indian architecture, representative of a whole period of Asturian history, mark out the seafront promenade.
 In addition, the chapel of the Virgen de Guía to the east, and the cliffs of Punta'l Pozu to the other - with their dinosaur footprints - complete a very striking landscape.
-And it is in this scenery that the Horse Races put their note of plasticity and sport.
+And it is in this scenery where the Horse Races put their note of plasticity and sport.

 Salmon Fair in Cornellana